rca(1) General Commands Manual rca(1)

 correctly.

 nop does nothing.
-If used at the end of a line, has the
+If used as the last command on a line,

-side effect of suppressing normal printed output, which can
+nop has the side effect of suppressing normal printed

 The : (colon) command does nothing, but signifies to the